DOI-USGS/asc-public-docs/docs/how-to-guides/software-management/software-support.md

 1. Ask for any closing remarks

 ???
 Note "Issue deferral"
     Deferring an issue generally means "this is a good, important issue, but it requires further discussion."
 This discussion should not interrupt the flow of prioritization.

 ## Continuous Support

-An additional 6 hours per week between sprints are dedicated for handling small issues.
+Internal developers have time to perform basic support tasks throughout the week.
 We refer to this as continuous support, as it's support time between dedicated sprints.
-This is mostly to stay on top of GitHub notifications.
+This is to stay on top of GitHub notifications.

-Examples of what a developer is expected to be worked during these continuous support hours:

-1. Review small PRs
-1. Iterate on already open PRs
-1. Comment on issues
-1. Participate in discussion boards
-1. Resolving small issues

-Examples of what a developer is **not** expected to be worked during these continuous support hours:

-1. Resolving complex issues requiring new PRs
-1. Reviewing large PRs
-1. Non-support related project work
+As a user, you should expect feedback on an issue within a week of posting.
+If urgent, you can ping `@DOI-USGS/astrogeology-developers`.
+If the GitHub issue is open with no activity for a long enough time it will become stale and eventually auto-closed.
+Often, issues are not ignored, but are saved for a support sprint.

+???
+Danger "Continuous Support and internal Developers"

+    See the [internal software support docs](https://code.chs.usgs.gov/asc/ASC_Software_Docs/-/blob/main/Software%20Management/Continuous%20Support.md) for more information on continuous support.